Ideas for Your Spiritual Grounding Practice

 Conclusion

-We live in a world that is fast-paced and demanding of our energy.
+We live in a world that is fast-paced and demanding of our time, attention and energy.
 That’s not a coincidence.
 Modern society (especially Western capitalist systems) are designed to keep us exhausted, disconnected from our bodies, and stuck in cycles of hyper productivity.
 When we are stuck in these cycles, we can be too drained to embody the power, self-agency and spiritual gifts within us.

 As you embark on your spiritual journey, it will be essential for you to reclaim your time, your thoughts and the relationship you have with your body.
 Doing so is not only part of your spiritual journey, it is an act of resistance to oppression.
 When you incorporate a spiritual grounding practice into your life, your grounded energy will radiate out into the collective energy for the betterment of everyone.

-Download Your Free Human Design Chart
+Get Your Personalized Human Design Guide

 Article By